JamesNagelJJN/CV/Data Science/README.md

 ## **Predicting the IMDb rating of a movie, based on other popular websites**

 Predicting the IMDb rating of a movie, based on other popular websites.
-The website in question are Rotten Tomatoes, Metacritic, Hidden Gem.
-This prediction can be made using linear regression.
+The website in question are Rotten Tomatoes and Metacritic.
+This prediction was made using linear regression.

 **Skills**: \
-• Normalisation \
+• Preprocessing \
 • Linear regression \
 • Data visualisation